 Remedial Education Programme

 In January 2017, the SOS Africa Charity opened it's first Remedial Education Centre at Somerset Methodist School in the Western Cape, South Africa.
-The new facility, funded by SOS Africa sponsor Cover and Legal, supports up to 36 children with learning difficulties such as dyslexia.
+The new facility, funded by SOS Africa sponsor Cover and Legal, supports up to 54 children with learning difficulties.
 Our African education charity hopes to establish similar Remedial Education Centre's within schools across the country in an attempt to stem South Africa's alarming school drop-out rate.

 "The Lost 500,000"